GED FAQs: How Is the GED Scored?

 Those who choose to take the GED typically do so because of the new personal and professional opportunities it will create, but...

 Learn how to become a GED instructor.
 Research the job description and the education and licensure requirements and find out...

-Research GED instructor certification and training programs (offered as a bachelor's degree) and similar master's degrees....
+Research GED instructor certification and training programs that are offered as bachelor's degrees.
+Learn about courses, career...

 GED teachers help adult learners acquire the education that they may have previously missed or been denied.
 By covering five...